bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-I know we&apos;'ve talked about images in the past, but I&apos;'d really like to take a moment for us to stop and talk about them a little bit more.
+I know we&apos;ve talked about images in the past, but I&apos;d really like to take a moment for us to stop and talk about them a little bit more.
 They often say that a picture is worth a thousand words, but we need to think about, is there a way to also have a picture, say, maybe 10 or 11 words,